 - And finally, click Request Indexing.

-- On completion of process, a message will be flashed stating ‘Indexing Requested’.
+- On completion of the process, a message will be flashed stating ‘Indexing Requested’.

 The time taken to index the submitted URL depends on the number of index requests in the queue.
 Generally, it takes up to 30 minutes or so.

-Once your webpage is index, you should start seeing your webpage with FAQs in SERPs.
+Once your webpage is indexed, you should start seeing your webpage with FAQs in SERPs.